dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

 Adding new annotations
 ----------------------
-While LAF-Fabric supports adding an extra annotation package to the existing LAF resource, and contains an example workflow to create such packages, this process has not been honed by practice yet.
+LAF-Fabric supports adding an extra annotation package to the existing LAF resource, and contains an example workflow to create such packages.

-We are working on concrete notebooks with real data as of January 2014.
+We have used it to add an extra annotation package to the `ETCBC Hebrew Text Database <http://www.persistent-identifier.nl/?identifier=urn%3Anbn%3Anl%3Aui%3A13-048i-71>`_ containing data that has not made it yet to the published set of features, but it relevant to researchers.
+See the notebook `extra px data <http://nbviewer.ipython.org/github/ETCBC/laf-fabric-nbs/blob/master/extradata/para%20from%20px.ipynb>`_

 Visualization
 -------------